INDIANA

 Located on the north bank of an unnamed creek west of the Wabash River.

-Built by General William Henry Harrison (9th U.S. President) at the Indian town of Battelle des Illinois at the mouth of Lost Creek on the Wabash River.
+Built by General William Henry Harrison (future 9th U.S. President) at the Indian town of Battelle des Illinois, at the mouth of Lost Creek on the Wabash River.
 Also known as Camp Battelle or Camp Battelle des Illinois.
-Defended from Indian attack in 1812 by Captain Zachary Taylor (12th U.S. President).
+Defended from Indian attack in September 1812 by Captain Zachary Taylor (later 12th U.S. President).
 The fort was originally 150-feet square with two-story blockhouses at the western corners and bastions at the eastern corners, with the barracks forming part of the walls.
 During the attack the southwest blockhouse was burned down.
 Rebuilt in 1815-16 with four blockhouses at the corners.
 Abandoned in 1818 for Fort Wayne.
 A country club later occupied the site.
+A monument is located in the parking lot of the Landing at Fort Harrison, at 3350 North 4th Street.
 Popularly referred to today as Fort William Henry Harrison, to distinguish it from the modern Fort Benjamin Harrison in Indianapolis.

 (additional info provided by Stanley Schmitt)